Lady Melissa Percy

 Lady Melissa Jane Trafelet (née Percy, later van Straubenzee; born 20 May 1987) is an English fashion designer and former professional tennis player.

 Early life and education

 Melissa Jane Percy was born on 20 May 1987.
 She is the daughter of Ralph Percy, 12th Duke of Northumberland, and the former Jane Richard.
 She is the younger sister of Lady Katie Percy and George Percy, Earl Percy, and the elder sister of Lord Max Percy.
 Lady Melissa grew up at Alnwick Castle in Northumberland.
-She attended Millfield, but left school when she was fourteen years old to pursue a professional tennis career, moving to the United States to attend a tennis academy.
+She attended Mowden Hall School, Northumberland before moving to Millfield at the age of 13, but left school when she was fourteen years old to pursue a professional tennis career, moving to the United States to attend a tennis academy.
 Later she completed a course at Prue Leith's cookery school.

 Career

 Tennis

 After graduating from the Cliff Drysdale Tennis Academy in the United States, she played professionally for a few years on the Women's Tennis Association circuit.
 When she was twenty one years old, she retired and moved back to England, coaching tennis at the Harbour Club and the Queen's Club.